-Living your best life and creating the life you want depends on your ability to break bad habits and replace them with good habits.
-The key to changing your habits is to understand how they form, how they are reinforced, and to recognize opportunities to alter them as those opportunities present themselves.
+Living your best life depends on your ability to break bad habits and replace them with good habits.
+The key to changing habits is to understand how they form, how they are reinforced, and to recognize opportunities to alter them as those opportunities present themselves.

-I write a fair bit about habits because they provide a wonderful opportunity for personal growth.
-Examining your habits allows you to take a look at yourself piece by piece.
-Changing yourself and your life can seem like a monumental task, but every huge undertaking becomes easier when broken down into smaller parts.
-Habits are those smaller parts of yourself and your life that create the whole.
-By looking at which ones are serving you and which habits are harming your progress, you find manageable places to intervene and create positive change.
+I write a fair bit about creating healthy habits because they provide a wonderful opportunity for personal growth.
+Examining your daily behavior allows you to take a look at yourself piece by piece.
+Doing things that are life changing can seem like a monumental task, but every huge undertaking becomes easier when broken down into smaller parts.
+The choices we make every day are are powerful part of creating the life we desire.
+By looking at which habits are serving you and which ones are harming your progress, you find manageable places to intervene and create positive change.